 I have the derivatives, but now what do I do?

 Now comes the fun part of digging into your web archival collections.
-The derivatives give you a starting point for further analysis on your research questions.
-The way you approach analyzing the derivatives will largely depend on the content of the collections, topic, and what some of your research questions are.
+The derivatives give you a starting point for further analysis.
+The way you approach analyzing the derivatives, however, will largely depend on the content of the collections, topic, and what some of your research questions are.

 - Cloud Learning Guides: thanks in part to Sarah McTavish and Ian Milligan, there are a number of guides that walk through using each derivative file with additional tools.